NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 Your first task to "bring up" your remote.
 This means verifying that all of it's components work and that you can successfully access them via software.

 ### Assembling the Remote

+Many of you will receive a partially assembled remote.
+Follow along in here to add the parts that are missing.

 **The pictures below are for an older model of the remote.
 The steps are very similar.
 Differences are noted.**